laurakond/Artly/README.md

 ### Heroku

-To deploy to the Heroku website, follow the steps below:
+To deploy to the Heroku website, follow the below steps:

 - In your IDE, before going to Heroku website, add the following prebuid command in the package.json file, "scripts" section:
-  - `"heroku-prebuild": "npm install -g serve",`
+  - `"heroku-prebuild": "npm install -g serve",`.
-- Add a Procfile at the root of the project with the following web command: `web: serve -s build`
+- Add a Procfile at the root of the project with the following web command: `web: serve -s build`.
 - Navigate to [Heroku](https://www.heroku.com) platform website ang log in or create an account.
 - Click 'Create new App'.
-- Choose a unique project name and select your region from the drop down.
+- Choose a unique project name and select your region from the drop-down.
 - Select 'Deploy' tab.
 - Select 'Github' (or other platform if you are using another one) in the Deployment method section to connect to Heroku.
-- Type out your project name in the 'Connect to Github' section and select your project repository
+- Type out your project name in the 'Connect to Github' section and select your project repository.
-- Once connected, scroll to the bottom and click 'Deploy Branch' button
+- Once connected, scroll to the bottom and click 'Deploy Branch' button.
-- When it has finished deploying, click on the 'View' button below or 'Open App' at the top right corner
+- When it has finished deploying, click on the 'View' button below or 'Open App' in the top right corner.
 - If the deployment was successful you will be taken to the deployed site.

 [Return to Table of Contents](#table-of-contents)